We all have fond memories of playing games on the consoles of yesteryear, don’t we?

 But the Super Nintendo Entertainment System (SNES) was really just that — super.

 It gave us gaming gems that stick with us to this day, and beyond the warm fuzzies it gives us to go back and relive those glory days, these games are still legit.

 Whether you want some intense gameplay, a compelling storyline, or just need a laugh, here are some SNES games that are well worth jumping back into when you’re sick of 6-year-olds kicking your ass on Fortnite:

 F-Zero was an in-house futuristic racer, and like most of Nintendo’s in-house productions, it has always been super fun in all of its incarnations.

 The original came out for the Super Nintendo in 1990, and many of the elements it introduced went on to be incorporated in other Super Nintendo games, like Mario Kart and Super Smash Bros.
-Which of course those franchises went on to, you know, be awesome.
+Which those franchises went on to, you know, be awesome.

-F-Zero revolutionized 3D gaming with its super smooth delivery, and was one of the first racers to really capture the delicate balance of controlled chaos that Nintendo has come to master.
+F-Zero revolutionized 3D gaming with its super smooth delivery and was one of the first racers to really capture the delicate balance of controlled chaos that Nintendo has come to master.

 And it’s still fun.
 One of the most fun things to do is to see how far you can launch yourself into oblivion.
 And for just about $20, you can get your hands on an actual cartridge.

 Earthbound was a truly off-the-wall RPG that received horrid reviews from Nintendo Power.

 It’s gone on to become one of the most beloved SNES games of all time since then.